motherjones/us-color-coded-map/README.md

 The columns we care about are as follows:

-* abbr : The abbreviation of the state you want to add a class or info box to
+* abbr : The abbreviation of the state you want to add a class or info box to (make sure your state column has abbreviated state names, not full names)

 * headline : The headline of your info box for that state, displayed under the map